TheRustyPickle/Telecounter/README.md

 <h4>What is a session in the GUI?</h4>

 The GUI uses Telethon library.
 It automatically creates a session file that saves the necessary data to automatically log in again each time you run it.
 All data are saved locally.
 All action are done by Telegram API.
-It is asked to never share the session file/s with anyone
+It is asked to never share the session file/s with anyone.
+To create a session API ID and API Hash will be required.
+It is possible to find them on official <a hred='https://my.telegram.org/'>Telegram website</a>

 <h4>What is KPI ID?</h4>